Get insider access

 • Demanding maintenance requirements.

-The Roborock S7 is an alright choice for high-pile carpet.
-It clears large material to an impressive degree and does a decent job sucking up fine debris from this surface type.
-It can also automatically raise itself to navigate a little more easily on this surface type and prevent its mopping attachment from touching the floor.
+The Roborock S7 is an alright choice for high-pile carpets.
+It clears away a good amount of solid material from this surface type.
+It can also automatically raise itself to navigate a little more easily on thicker carpets and prevent its mopping attachment from soaking your rugs.
 Unfortunately, it performs poorly when cleaning pet hair and has a few parts that need regular cleaning or replacing.

 Pros